 Visual & Performing Arts – 7th/8th grades

 I am so excited about this new school year!
 I will be teaching your 7th or 8th grader in Visual & Performing Arts survey class.
-This class will meet one semester for the year.
+This class will meet one nine weeks for the year.

 My name is Linda Vicknair.
 I am married to Floyd and I have five children.
 My two oldest daughters are married.
-I have three granddaughters, Lilli, Maggie and Chloe and one grandson, Anderson – and another one due in November!
+I have three granddaughters, Lilli, Maggie and Chloe and two grandsons, Anderson and Theo. – I have another granddaughter due in June!
 My four youngest children are all graduates of FBCS.

 I have been a member of FBC, Slidell for over 40 years.
 I teach 7th – 9th grade girls Sunday School, sing in the church choir and play handbells.
 I earned a BS in Psychology from Southeastern Louisiana University in 2005.
 I have a Master’s degree in Human Resources Education/Workforce Development from LSU.
 I am certified in Business Education/Career Development and in Art.
 This is my 16th year teaching at First Baptist Christian School.